Thailand desperate for tourists following COVID slump | DW | 17.09.2021

 As much of the world struggled to contain the first waves of the pandemic, Thailand escaped last year relatively unharmed, although only by shutting its borders and in turn, its tourism industry.

-But the Delta variant has seen infections, hospitalisations and deaths skyrocket since April, postponing any plans to reopen fully.
+But the Delta variant has seen infections, hospitalizations and deaths skyrocket since April, postponing any plans to reopen fully.

-At the start of September, officials eased local lockdowns, including in the capital Bangkok, that were in place to contain outbreaks in order to boost business, despite infection rates remaining high.
+At the start of September, officials eased local lockdowns, including in the capital Bangkok in order to boost business, despite infection rates remaining high.

-The move signals a tactical shift from authorities who are now hoping to keep the contagion at manageable levels and attempt to return to normalcy.
+The move signals a tactical shift from authorities who are now hoping to keep the contagion at manageable levels and return to normalcy.

 Hotels, small and large across the nation, are one of the hardest-hit industries by COVID-19 and have seen business evaporate due to the lack of visitors.